-The general psychiatric assessment differs form the Psychiatric IME essentially because clinical reports, normally 5-7 pages long, go less into medico-legal detail, although covering as well diagnosis, prognosis, fitness for work, return-to-work prospects, questions regarding disability and reasonable adjustments and treatment recommendations.
+The general psychiatric assessment differs from the psychiatric IME essentially because clinical reports, normally five-to-seven pages long, go less into medico-legal detail, yet also cover diagnosis, prognosis, fitness for work, return-to-work prospects, questions regarding disability and reasonable adjustments and treatment recommendations.

 Clinical psychology assessment

 We also provide specialist clinical psychology assessments, for example where psychometric testing is required.

 Grespi can also provide occupational therapy assessments, particularly in those cases where return to work or alternative work plans may need to be developed; or when the expertise of an occupational therapist in mental health is required to mediate between claimant and employer when relationships may be difficult or conflictual.

 In the first instance, we recommend an insurance triage phone call for clarification of the remit.